 Shinola is trying to singlehandedly bring jobs back to Detroit by making some of the most astounding products around.
 The Detroit Arrow is their first foray into the single-speed bike game, and it’s glorious.
 The steel frame is TrueTemper design and TIG welded by hand, allowing for extremely comfortable upright riding, wonderful handling, and looks good enough to mount.

 9. Wabi Classic

 Classic, classy; that’s the Wabi Classic road bike in a nutshell.
 But don’t let its genteel aesthetics fool you into thinking this is anything other than a performer.
 Sporting a short wheelbase and super light Chromoly frame with durable TIG welded joints, you’ll be whipping in and around city hazards like a stiff breeze.

 From Denmark comes a single-speed that is part legend, part contemporary engineering.
 Capable of moving quickly and toting loads up to a couple hundred pounds, the Bullitt cargo bike is the green choice for those who do their Costco shopping on two wheels.
 Kudos to Copenhageners, Larry and Harry Bullit for designing this piece of art.
 And by the way, for those wondering, the whole idea stands on the design principles of the classic Danish Long John.

 Single-Speed vs. Fixie Bikes

+But, before selecting the right mount for you, it’s helpful to note the difference between fixed gear (fixie) and single-speed bikes.
 They’re easily confused, partly because they look nearly identical, and partly because fixies often have flip-flop hubs that allow them to also be single-speed bikes.